 The financial world relies on transparency and trust, yet recent disclosures regarding former LPL Financial LLC advisor Michael Clifford Graham have raised serious alarms for investors.
 Publicly available records, including FINRA BrokerCheck reports, detail a troubling pattern of alleged misconduct, ranging from “selling away” from his firm to fraudulent loan offers promising impossible returns.

-If you or a family member experienced losses tied to recommendations involving Michael Clifford Graham or LPL Financial LLC, our experienced securities fraud lawyers are here to help.
-Reach out to Meyer Wilson Werning for a free and confidential consultation.
+If you or a family member experienced losses tied to recommendations involving Michael Clifford Graham or LPL Financial, the attorneys at Meyer Wilson Werning are experienced in LPL Financial misconduct claims and are reviewing investor complaints now.
+Contact us today for a free and confidential consultation, and you pay nothing unless we recover for you.

 Michael Clifford Graham BrokerCheck: Disputes, Settlements, and CRD 3263494